-Before everyone had access to the internet, (yes, that’s right, I was around before the internet) this isolation caused music teachers to do one of two things – create their own music literacy resources, or, give up on the idea of teaching young children to read music in large group settings.
+Before the development of supportive online music communities, this isolation caused music teachers to do one of two things – create their own music literacy resources, or, give up on the idea of teaching young children to read music in large group settings.

 Today, no one truly teaches in isolation.
 You may still be the only music teacher in your building but the world is at your fingertips and may be accessed right from your computer keyboard.
+There are supportive music communities where you can glean free resources, ideas, tips, and techniques.
 There is abundant information available to be instantly accessed and many classroom-tested resources which have been created by teachers for teachers.

 Music Literacy | Teaching Young Children to Read Music

 Reading music is often a mystery to young (and not so young) students.
 Our job as teachers is to give students a systematic way to make sense out of musical notation.
 My students often asked me, “How do you know what a song sounds like if you haven’t heard it before?”

 My answer to them was always this.
 “In our library we have many books.
 How do you know what those books are about?
 You read them, of course.”

 But, they didn’t know the process for reading the music unless a teacher led them through that sequence.
 That spurred me to make our steps for reading music poster for our classroom.